modofunjs/modofun/README.md

   type: 'reqres', // possible values are: 'reqres' and 'aws'
   mode: 'http', // possible values are: 'function' and 'http'
   middleware: [], // middleware is executed according to the order in the array
-  checkArity: false, // possible values are: true and false
+  checkArity: true, // possible values are: true and false
   errorHandler: modofun.defaultErrorHandler // function(error, request, response)
 }